 The above image unpacks your typical user types.
-It’s amended slightly for commercial property, and tweaked for Southern Africa.
+It has been amended slightly for commercial property, and tweaked for Southern Africa.

 Adoption happens from left to right – starting with the small minority of innovators on the left.
-Use by each segment occurs strictly in sequence.
+According to the theory, use by each segment occurs strictly in sequence.
 A segment or adopter group will only adopt if used by the immediately previous segment.
-Adoption doesn’t “leapfrog” or skip adopter groups.
+In other words, adoption doesn’t “leapfrog” or skip adopter groups.

 The bell curved distribution means that the bulk of the users (early majority and late majority), an estimated c.70% of total users, exist in the “middle”.